 These new regulations apply to approximately 76,000 providers and cover over 17 million health care workers across the country.
-The rules will create a consistent standard within Medicareand Medicaid while giving patients assurance of the vaccination status of those delivering care.
+The rules will create a consistent standard within Medicare and Medicaid while giving patients assurance of the vaccination status of those delivering care.

 Full Vaccination by January 4, 2022

-If the federal government wins the court case all health care facilities must establish policies that ensure that eligible staff has received the first dose of the COVID-19 vaccine (or the one dose of Johnson & Johnson) before providing care and services to patients.
+All health care facilities must establish policies that ensure that eligible staff has received the first dose of the COVID-19 vaccine (or the one dose of Johnson & Johnson) before providing care and services to patients.

 Some exemptions are being allowed - pre-existing health issues or religious beliefs, observances, or practices.

 These rules do not apply to some health care settings such as physician offices and other small entities that CMS does not regulate.
-However, CMS notes that the new rules complement the OSHA rules effective June 21, 2021, to ensure that staff is fully vaccinated from COVID-19 unless exempt.

 CMS will enforce the new rules to meet their goal is to bring health care providers into compliance.
 CMS says it will not hesitate to use its full enforcement authority to protect the health and safety of patients.